Explore this Section

 Personalised Financial Advice and Support

 If you are unsure about funding your studies or you experience any financial difficulties during your course then you can contact our Money Advisers in the Student Services Centre for specific advice and guidance regarding your situation and your options.
-For more information you can visit the Money Advice and Guidance webpages or email firstname.lastname@example.org.
+For more information you can email firstname.lastname@example.org.

 Support for Care Leavers